Function

 The sharp negative.
 The RPCG7 ladder holds out a permission combination

-(auditor = {exec, sys}) and a singleton (janitor = {sys}), then tries four
+(auditor = {exec, sys}) and a singleton (janitor = {sys}), then tries

-training interventions.
+regularizer (RPCG7c2).
 The in-distribution gate installs every time; the

 held-out combination is never gated.
 Frequency-balancing (RPCG7c1) does repair